yahmed03/yahmed03.github.io/README.md

 - Add a title and description for your pull request
 - Click on the green `Create pull request` button
 - Wait for the pull request action to complete
+  - If any of the checks fail, you will need to fix the issues on your local machine/branch and push the changes to your branch again, then let the pull request action run again

+## Merging the pull request

+At this point, you should have a pull request open on your forked repository.
+You will now merge this pull request into the `main` branch.

+- Click on the green `Merge pull request` button
+- Click on the green `Confirm merge` button
+- Click the button to delete the branch after merging
+- Go back to the `Code` tab
+  - You should see that your changes have been merged into the `main` branch and only the `main` branch is available

+## Pulling the changes to your local machine

+Your remote and local repositories are now out of sync.
+You will now pull the changes from the remote repository to your local repository.

+- Checkout the `main` branch using `git checkout main` in your VS Code terminal
+- Pull the changes from the remote repository to your local repository using `git pull origin main`

+## Setting up Github Pages